zyless/master_ineni/README.md

 # master_ineni
 A frontend for retrieving data from neo4j
+The rfid application is written in Kotlin and sends data to the NodeRed application inside the IBM cloud